 The Agricultural Extension Service was established in Puerto Rico in 1934 through an understanding between the United States Department of Agriculture and the University of Puerto Rico.
-Its basic aims are to aid in maintaining a prosperous agriculture, improve the quality of family life, and provide an adequate orientation and guidance for youth and for community resources development.
+Its basic aims is to educate on recommended practices to maintain a prosperous agriculture, improve the quality of family life, and provide adequate orientation and guidance for youth and for community resources development.